 - The entire unit is waterproof up to a depth of 10 meters

-- Has a rubber exterior for a good non-slip grip
+- It has a rubber exterior for a good non-slip grip

-- Comes with an amazing autofocus feature for viewing objects in motion
+- It comes with an amazing autofocus feature for viewing objects in motion

 - Performs well even in low light

 - Weighing 36 ounces, it is a rather heavy unit

 - The unit is also large and comes with a small strap